aws-samples/karpenter-blueprints/blueprints/batch-jobs/README.md

 # Karpenter Blueprint: Protecting batch jobs during the consolidation process

 ## Purpose
 Karpenter can actively reduce the cluster cost by identifying when nodes can be removed or replaced because they are empty or there are a cheaper one available after some workload change.
 This process is called [consolidation](https://karpenter.sh/preview/concepts/disruption/#consolidation), and it implies the disruption of pods that are running in the node, if any, as they need to be rescheduled into another node.
-In some cases, like when running long batch jobs, you don't want those pods to be interrupted.
-You want to run them from start to finish without disruption, and replace or delete the node once they finished.
+In some cases, like when running long batch jobs, you don't want those pods to be disrupted.
+You want to run them from start to finish without disruption, and replace or delete the node once they finish.
 To achieve that, you can set the `karpenter.sh/do-not-disrupt: "true"` annotation on the pod (more information [here](https://karpenter.sh/preview/concepts/disruption/#pod-level-controls)).
 By opting pods out of this disruption, you are telling Karpenter that it should not voluntarily remove a node containing this pod.

 ## Requirements